Austinkuria/attendance-system/documentation.md

      - Word clouds for comment analysis (in PDF version only)

 Report Generation Process:
-1. Data is aggregated from relevant collections based on query parameters
+1. Data was aggregated from relevant collections based on query parameters
-2. Calculated fields (attendance rates, averages, etc.) are computed server-side
+2. Calculated fields (attendance rates, averages, etc.) were computed server-side
-3. Data is formatted according to report specifications
+3. Data was formatted according to report specifications
-4. Excel reports utilize templating with cell styling and conditional formatting
+4. Excel reports utilized templating with cell styling and conditional formatting
-5. PDF reports include header/footer with institutional branding
+5. PDF reports included header/footer with institutional branding
-6. All exports are validated for data integrity before delivery
+6. All exports were validated for data integrity before delivery
-7. Large reports implement pagination and chunked downloads to optimize performance
+7. Large reports implemented pagination and chunked downloads to optimize performance

-Each report design follows institutional branding guidelines and incorporates accessibility features such as proper table headers, consistent color schemes, and text alternatives for visual elements in digital formats.
+Each report design followed institutional branding guidelines and incorporated accessibility features such as proper table headers, consistent color schemes, and text alternatives for visual elements in digital formats.

 CHAPTER 5:
 SYSTEM TESTING AND IMPLEMENTATION